MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 This Dataset (https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) is from Kaggle.
-It's called the Cardiovascular Disease Dataset.
-The dataset consists of 70 000 records of patients data, 11 features + target.
+It is called the Cardiovascular Disease Dataset.
+The dataset consists of 70 000 records of patients data, 11 features and a target variable.

 ### Data description
 There are 3 types of input features: